Entering the European market for macadamia nuts

 Tips:

-- Read our study on Trends on the European processed fruit, vegetables and edible nuts markets for an overview of the developments in terms of the sustainability initiatives in the European market.
+- Read our study on trends on the European processed fruit and vegetables market for an overview of developments among the sustainability initiatives in the European market.

-Macadamia nuts are mostly used as a snack in Europe.
+In Europe, macadamia nuts are mostly used as a snack.
 They are also used as an ingredient in the food processing industry.

-The largest user of macadamia nuts in Europe is the snack segment (accounting for approximately 90% of consumption).
-The ingredient application market is much smaller, but is growing faster than the snack macadamia market.
+The largest user of macadamia nuts in Europe is the snack segment, accounting for around 80% of consumption.
+The ingredient application market is much smaller, although it is growing faster than the snack macadamia market.

 Snack segment

-Companies in Australia and the United States are increasingly offering innovative spiced roasted combinations, but in Europe macadamias are still mainly sold as simple dry roasted snacks.
 As macadamia nuts are more expensive than other nuts, they are sometimes sold in a mix with other nuts to keep the price down.
-Chocolate-coated macadamia nuts are the innovative snack product which has just started to appear on the European markets.
+Chocolate-coated macadamia nuts are an innovative snack product.
+They have just started to appear on the European market, but the number of new market launches remains modest.

 Ingredient segment

-The food processing segment is much smaller than the snack segment (approximately 10%).
+The food processing segment is much smaller than the snack segment, approximately 20%.
 This food processing segment is expected to gain market share in the next several years.
-A variety of important product launches and developments are already described in the trends chapter of this study.
-The most common macadamia ingredient users include the following:
+Currently, pieces used in ice cream toppings account for the largest share.
+A variety of important product launches and developments are described in the trends chapter of this study.
+The most common users include the following:

-- The confectionary industry mainly uses macadamia nuts in chocolate snacks similar to the way in which hazelnuts are traditionally used.
+- The confectionary industry mainly uses macadamia nuts in chocolate snacks, similar to how hazelnuts.
 Smaller grades of macadamia nuts are used in chocolate products.

-- The bakery industry uses chips, bits and diced macadamia nuts in cakes, cookies, muffins and biscuits.
+- The bakery industry uses chips, bits and diced macadamia nuts in cakes, biscuits and muffins.

-- Macadamia butter is a new product in several European markets.
+- Macadamia nut butter is a new product in several European markets.
 The butter is produced either from macadamia nuts only or in the form of mixtures with other nuts.
-Some producers also add honey or chocolate and promote those spreads as premium and luxury products.
+Some producers also add honey or chocolate and promote the spreads as premium products.

 - Macadamia nuts are increasingly used as an ice cream topping.
-Usually, ice creams containing macadamias are promoted as luxury products.
+Usually, ice creams containing macadamia nuts are promoted as luxury products.

 - Breakfast cereal producers are starting to use macadamia nuts in their product formulations.
-However, macadamias are still used a lot less than other nuts such as hazelnuts.
+However, macadamia nuts are still used a lot less than other nuts.

-- Macadamia oil is the most well-known macadamia product in the non-food sector.
-Macadamia oil can be used for cooking but due to its very high price, it is rarely sold in Europe as food product.
+- Macadamia oil is the most well-known macadamia nut product in the non-food sector.
+Macadamia oil can be used for cooking, but due to its price, it is rarely sold in Europe as a food product.
 Instead, macadamia oil is used in a variety of cosmetic formulations.
 Shampoos, conditioners and skin oils are some examples of the products that can contain macadamia oil.

 Tips:

-- Monitor market developments within the European snack segment by visiting the news section of the website of the European Snack Association.
+- Monitor market developments within the European snack segment by visiting the news section of the European Snack Association website.

-- Visit Snackex, the only event in Europe focused completely on savoury snacks and snack nuts for networking with companies from the European snack segment.
-Another trade event worth visiting to explore snack segment opportunities is ISM (Sweets and Snacks trade fair, Cologne, Germany, every other year)
+- Visit Snackex for networking opportunities with companies from the European snack segment.
+Another trade event worth visiting is the ISM in Cologne, Germany.
+This event is hosted every other year.

 - Search the list of exhibitors of the specialised trade fair Fi Europe to find potential buyers for your macadamia nuts within the food ingredient segment.